zreik-blanc/SkinTracker/README.md

    - Verify your Steam username is correct
    - Ensure you're logged into ByNoGame in your browser
    - Check if the item is still available
+     - Note: While this is typically handled by the ByNoGame API, there may be delays in API updates
    - Make sure you have sufficient funds in your account

 4. **Sound Notification Issues**